Colourful Copenhagen

 Nyhavn, which means the new harbour, used to be known for sailors, brothels and shady bars.

-While there still are a few places you can get an (overpriced) beer, the waterfront is now a popular spot to hang out and enjoy the atmosphere for both tourists and locals alike.
+While there are still a few places you can get an (overpriced) beer, the waterfront is now a popular spot to hang out and enjoy the atmosphere for tourists and locals alike.

 Some of the coloured houses in Nyhavn are more than 300 years old and they are not to be missed on a trip to Copenhagen.

-Local tip: In Nyhavn you will find plenty of restaurants, cafés, bars and ice cream shops but honestly, this is not where you find the best quality food and you can expect it to be a bit pricey (like in all touristy places).
+Local tip: In Nyhavn, you’ll find plenty of restaurants, cafés, bars and ice cream shops, but honestly, this is not where you find the best quality food, and you can expect it to be a bit pricey (like in all touristy places).
 For a cup of coffee or a beer in the sunset, it’s great though.
 Check out the nearby Broens Gadekøkken for awesome street food.

 The Frederiksholm Canal Area